 Whatever happens, make sure your investment is protected.

 Every broker offers a demo account – beginner or not, test every new strategy there first.
-Not once, not 10 times, not even a 100 times, but until the results are conclusive and you are confident in what you are testing.
+Keep going until the results are conclusive and you are confident in what you are testing.

 Only then should you open a live account and use your strategy in the smallest volume trades available.
 Be sure to treat your demo account trades as if they were real trades.